Properties of quantum emitters in different hBN sample types particularly suited for nanophotonic integration: Results and Discussion

-While it has been found that the linewidth of CVD grown monolayers is generally larger than for multilayers due to shielding of the emitters from the environment \cite{tran_quantum_2016}, in a multilayer sample more layers do not necessarily mean even narrower linewidth.
-It has actually been demonstrated that annealing a multilayer sample at higher temperatures and thus reducing the number of layers in the sample has been shown to decrease the linewidth \cite{li_purification_2019}.
-That the number of layers may not be the reason for the difference in linewidth is also underpinned by previous measurements at room and cryogenic temperatures where CVD grown and LPE samples of the same thickness were used \cite{akbari_temperature-dependent_2021}.
-It is consistently observed in literature that emitters in CVD grown hBN exhibit larger spectral widths than LPE samples.
-It has been proposed that emitters in CVD hBN may be more susceptible to spectral diffusion because of a smaller grain size compared to LPE samples which may lead to more charge traps \cite{li_purification_2019}.
-However in our case we found the dominant contribution to the width of the linewidth to be Lorentzian indicating a larger quadratic coupling between electrons and phonons to be the dominant effect in CVD hBN compared to the LPE sample.
+While it has been found that the linewidth of CVD-grown monolayers is generally larger than for multilayers due to shielding of the emitters from the environment \cite{tran_quantum_2016}, in a multilayer sample more layers do not necessarily mean even narrower linewidth.
+It has actually been demonstrated that annealing a multilayer CVD grown sample at higher temperatures and thus reducing the number of layers decreases the linewidth \cite{li_purification_2019}.
+In fact the authors of ref.
+54 were able to show that broad emission typical for CVD grown samples could be converted to narrow emission characteristics reminiscent of the emission of emitters in LPE samples when annealing the samples at 750° in air for 3 hours.
+This annealing process showed to not only reduce the flake thickness but also the roughness, which the authors attributed to correlate with their best-quality single photon emitters.
+That the number of layers may not be the reason for the difference in linewidth is also underpinned by previous measurements at room and cryogenic temperatures where CVD grown and mechanically exfoliated samples of the same thickness were used \cite{akbari_temperature-dependent_2021}.